I’ll just say it: turkey burgers can be pretty blah.

 They are so, so yummy.

-My meat-and-potatoes-guy officially loves turkey burgers now, which was no easy feat, let me tell you.
+My husband Chris officially loves turkey burgers now, which was not always the case!

 Here, I unlock all the not-so-secret ingredients to making turkey burgers that actually taste amazing.